Emanuel Levy: Career

 In 2000, he co-organized with the Film Department of the Los Angeles County Museum of Art a tribute weekend to the influential critic Andrew Sarris, coinciding with the publication of Citizen Sarris: American Film Critic, Essays in Honor of Andrew Sarris.
 On that occasion, Sarris chose to screen The Shop Around the Corner and Shoot the Piano Player, films that were followed by panels headed by noted critics Richard Schickel and Oscar-winning director Curtis Hanson.

-Levy has appeared in numerous films, documentaries, TV channels, including shows on the BRAVO network and the Independent Film Channel, as well as radio programs on NPR, in which he discussed issues of Hollywood, Sundance Film Festival, Elia Kazan, Film and Politics, the Oscars, etc.
+Levy has appeared in numerous films, documentaries, TV channels, including shows on the BRAVO network and the Independent Film Channel, as well as radio programs on NPR..
+He continues to appear in documentaries for independent filmmakers and television, as well as on selected DVD releases.

 Levy has written for various newspapers and magazines, including American Film, The Advocate, Out, The Jerusalem Post, The New York Times Magazine and Los Angeles Times.
 Over the past 15 years, he has been a regular contributor to the film section of Financial Times.
 While in Arizona, he ran the ASU Film Society, and then the Scottsdale Independent Film Festival.
-He was a senior critic at Variety for over a decade, and the chief film critic of the UK publication Screen International for 3 years.
-Levy established a website of film reviews and essays in 2003, www.EmanuelLevy.com Cinema 24/7, which has global appeal.
-As of 2025, the site contained over 30,000 film reviews, profiles, interviews and Oscar commentaries, written by Levy and a staff of writers.
+He was a senior critic at Variety for over a decade, and the chief film critic of the UK publication Screen International for three years.

+Levy established a website of film reviews and essays in 2003, Cinema 24/7, which has global appeal.
+As of 2025, the site contained over 33,000 film reviews, profiles, interviews and Oscar commentaries, written by Levy and a staff of writers.
-Levy is the only critic/scholar in the U.S. who has served on 68 juries of international film festivals, including Cannes, Venice, Berlin, Toronto, Roma, Taormina, Turino, San Francisco, AFI, and Sundance.